 \subsection{Additive Noise: Stochastic Advection-Diffusion-Reaction PDE in 1D}

-In this section, we provide a numerical example consisting of a one-dimensional advection-diffusion-reaction system under low-rank additive diffusion suitably discretized in space, and we want to test the numerical convergence of the three algorithms and conditions on the time step based on the smallest singular values of the Gramian of the stochastic basis $Y_n$.
+In this section, we provide a numerical example consisting of a one-dimensional advection-diffusion-reaction system under low-rank additive diffusion suitably discretized in space.
+We aim to test the numerical convergence of the three algorithms under suitable conditions on the time step based on the smallest singular values of the Gramian of the stochastic basis $Y_n$.
 The spatial domain is $[0,L]$ with $L=1$, where we consider Neumann boundary conditions, while the temporal domain is $[0,T]$, with $T=10$.
 The studied equation is the following